Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 {{% /notice %}}

-At the beginning of the level.
-There will be no music and barely any ambience.
+After the player does a short loop of fighting the Catalyst and defeatign enemies and such.
+The Catalyst will stop spawning enemies and the music and ambience will fade out.
 The Catalyst will fly high up into the skybox and create an eclipse-like scenery.
 It will then spawn in the boss

+NEED MORE INFO ON HERETIC HERE

 ---